play0137/Generate-coherent-text/README.md

 # Usage

 - Download models above to the .\model folder
-- Create an environment with command
+- Create a conda environment and install dependent packages with command
   <code> conda create --name <env_name> --file requirements.txt </code>
 - Run MCTS.py (It takes minutes to run the program.)
 - Generated texts are in the .\output folder